Rate Relief from 3.99%!

 That's when mortgage rates were a lot lower (for a long time).

-It seemed a sizeable jump in June of 2021, when the Feds upped their required Mortgage Stress Test Rate to 5.25%.
-They were worried about the continuing lower rates and wanted to increase the margin of safety for Canadians, so they could still afford their mortgage payments if rates ever went up.
+It seemed a sizeable jump in June of 2021, when OSFI (Office of the Superintendent of Financial Institutions) upped their required mortgage stress test rate to 5.25%.
+This federal body was worried about the continuing lower rates and wanted to increase the margin of safety for Canadians, so they could still afford their mortgage payments if rates ever went up.

 And now, almost all variable and fixed mortgage rates have increased beyond that stress-test 5.25% rate ceiling set by the government.